The Tree in Art: from Giotto to Klimt - Taster Lecture

 This event is part of Art History Festival 2024 organised by the Association for Art History.

-You will receive a link to join the live lecture 24 hours before the event, as well as a link to the recording afterwards, so that you can enjoy watching the lecture on demand for a limited time.
+If you have already booked, you will receive a link to join the live lecture 24 hours before the event, as well as a link to the recording afterwards, so that you can enjoy watching the lecture on demand for a limited time.

 course photo